bhatts39/CS1XA3/Project02/README.md

 # Project02
-Project02 is a personal resume web page that outlines my skills and experience in computer science.
+Project02 contains a personal resume webpage and a simple web app.

+The simple web app created for this project was a Tic-Tac-Toe game which is played against an AI.
+The minimax algorithm is implemented to make it impossible to win.

-The template used was a free bootstrap resume template found at https://github.com/BlackrockDigital/startbootstrap-resume
+The template used for the personal resume webpage was a free bootstrap resume template found at https://github.com/BlackrockDigital/startbootstrap-resume